WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks

-where $\text{IP}$ denotes the predefined intellectual property (IP) identifier (e.g. watermark or fingerprint), $\mathcal{F}_{\text{ext}}(\cdot)$ is the extraction function, $\text{SIM}(\cdot,\cdot)$ is a similarity metric, and $\tau$ is the verification threshold.
-If the similarity exceeds $\tau$, the model is considered to infringe the protected IP.
-We summarize the notation used in this work in Table~\ref{tab:notation}.
+where $\mathbf{b}$ is the IP identifier (e.g., watermark or fingerprint). $\mathcal{F}_{\text{ext}}(\cdot)$ is the extraction function that extracts the IP identifier from the suspect model $\mathcal{M}_s$. $\text{SIM}(\cdot,\cdot)$ is a similarity metric. $\tau$ is the verification threshold.
+If the similarity exceeds $\tau$, the suspect model is deemed to contain the IP identifier, and thus an copy of the protected model.